Form 12s Meter Wiring Diagram

 Form 9s Meter Wiring Diagram

-One of the questions that I often get is about how to wire a form 9s meter.
+One of the questions that I often get is about how to wire a form 9s meter and how to do a load check.
 Since I get this question so often I thought I would put up a form 9s meter wiring diagram.
 Here it is with comments about the form 9s meter wiring diagram below.

 About the Form 9s Meter Wiring Diagram